-As I walk in the old bookshop
+As I walk into the old bookshop

 I travel to the past

-like one with the time machine,
+like in a time machine,

 I see the old yellowish pages

-not aromatic like the new one
+not aromatic like the new ones

-some folded pages, some covered well.
+some folded , some covered well.

 stories they have witnessed around them